Grid-Free Computation of Probabilistic Safety with Malliavin Calculus: Problem Statement

 We define $\mathbb{A}^p_T$ to be the \emph{$p$-safe portion of a region} $A$, or equivalently \emph{$p$-safe region of }$A$, as the initial points $x$ in $A$ such that if $X_t$ starts from $x$, then it stays in $A$ longer than $T$ with probability greater than $p$, i.e.

-Whenever clear from the context we shall omit the indexes $p, T$. \begin{remark} In \cite{DBLP:journals/tac/WisniewskiBS20} the authors study a more general problem, namely the probabilistic \textit{reach-avoid} problem.
-Given a safe set $S$ and an unsafe set $U$, they compute the probability to leave $S$ before entering in $U$, before a pre-specified time $T$, i.e. $\{x\in S: \Prob(\tau^x_{U^C}\leq\tau^x_S, \tau^x_{U^C}<T)\leq q\}$\footnote{ In \cite{DBLP:journals/tac/WisniewskiBS20} the authors want to compute $\Prob(\tau^x_{U^C}<\tau^x_S, \tau^x_{U^C}<T)\leq q$, we have slightly modified using $\leq$, because it does not change the physical meaning and greatly simplifies the comparison between \cite{DBLP:journals/tac/WisniewskiBS20} and this work. }.
-If we consider a set $U$ s.t. $U^C= S$, then the wanted quantity becomes $\{x\in S: \Prob(\tau^x_{S}<T)\leq q\}$, which is exactly the dual of $\mathbb{A}^p_T $ for $p =1-q$. \\ Unfortunately, an analysis of the approximation error is not presented and, since the approach is radically different from the one presented in this paper (cf. Related Work), a quantitative comparison is difficult. \qedsymbol \end{remark} The standard way to compute $\mathbb{A}^p_T$ (cf. Related Work in the next Section) is to discretise the region $A$ and to compute the value $\Prob(\tau^x\geq T)$ at any point in the grid.
-Approaches based on state-space discretisation result in significant computational costs when models are large dimensional (namely when $d$ is large) - this is known as ``curse of dimensionality''.
+Again, whenever clear from the context we shall omit the indexes $p, T$. \begin{remark} In \cite{DBLP:journals/tac/WisniewskiBS20} the authors study a more general problem, namely the probabilistic \textit{reach-avoid} problem, defined next.
+Given a safe set $S$ and an unsafe set $U$, they compute the probability to leave $S$ before entering in $U$, before a pre-specified time $T$, i.e. $\{x\in S: \Prob(\tau^x_{U^C}\leq\tau^x_S, \tau^x_{U^C}<T)\leq q\}$\footnote{ In \cite{DBLP:journals/tac/WisniewskiBS20} the authors compute $\Prob(\tau^x_{U^C}<\tau^x_S, \tau^x_{U^C}<T)\leq q$, whereas here we use $\leq$, as it does not change the outcome, whilst greatly simplifying the comparison between \cite{DBLP:journals/tac/WisniewskiBS20} and this work. }.
+If we consider a set $U$ s.t. $U^C= S$, then the wanted quantity becomes $\{x\in S: \Prob(\tau^x_{S}<T)\leq q\}$, which is exactly the dual of $\mathbb{A}^p_T $ for $p =1-q$.
+An analysis of the approximation error is not presented and, since the approach is radically different from the one presented in this paper (cf. discussion in Related Literature and in the next section), a quantitative comparison between the two approaches is questionable. \end{remark}

+The standard way to compute $\mathbb{A}^p_T$ is to discretise the region $A$ and to compute the value $\Prob(\tau^x\geq T)$ at any point in the introduced grid (cf. Related Literature).
 In the following instead, using ideas from Mathematical Finance and results from the Malliavin Calculus, we show how to compute $\mathbb{A}^p_T$ with a grid-free technique.
 The approach hinges on the observation that the border of $\mathbb{A}^p_T$ can be expressed as\footnote{We employ here for simplicity a quadratic function $f(x) = 0.5 ( x - p )^2$, however any other differentiable function $f$ minimised in $x=p$ is also appropriate for the task.}

 The main idea of this approach is thus to solve such optimisation problem: indeed, assuming differentiability and excluding convexity issues, we know that, setting up the recursion

 then $x_j \to x^\star$, where $x^\star \in\partial \mathbb{A}^p_T$, for $\lambda>0$ small enough.
 Equation~\eqref{eq:GD_step} represents a standard Gradient Descent (GD) step.
 We remark that in principle other optimization algorithms can be used to solve the problem in~\eqref{eq:optimization}; in this work we focus on first-order gradient-based optimization procedures, of which GD is an exemplar.
 As an alternative instance to standard GD, in the case study we employ ADAM \cite{Kingma2014}, a state-of-the-art optimization procedure.